Company Seven.

 85mm f7 SD Doublet Apochromat Refractor (3.35" aperture)

 In the Fall of 1986 TeleVue announced a new telescope: the 76mm "Oracle".
 The 560mm f7.4 Oracle would set a new standard of versatile excellence for very compact refracting telescopes.
-Prior to this there had been short focal ratio telescopes on the market, but few rivaled the Oracle particularly when operating at the high magnifications necessary to study the planets.
-The Oracle was an Apochromatic telescope made in a triplet design (three lenses matched to work as one) with TeleVue's 2" focuser; this provided the light gathering capacity coupled with extraordinary wide field of view ability (showing up to 4.9 degrees!) to reveal the entire "Messier Catalog" of deep sky wonders or be employed for panoramic viewing of a seashore or countryside.
-And the Oracle also had the high power clarity to see the major changing features on the planets, and still it was carry on luggage portable!
-The Oracle became a choice first telescope for astronomers, and a good compact second telescope for those who owned instruments too inconvenient to set up routinely.
+Prior to this there had been short focal ratio telescopes on the market, but few rivaled the Oracle particularly when operating at the higher magnifications (≤ 200x) necessary to study meaningful details of the major planets.
+The Oracle is an Apochromatic telescope employing a triplet lens design (three lenses matched to work as one) with TeleVue's 2" focuser; this provided the light gathering capacity coupled with extraordinary wide field of view ability (showing up to 4.9 degrees!) to reveal the entire Messier Catalog of deep sky wonders or be employed for panoramic viewing of a seashore or countryside.
+The Oracle also had the high power clarity to see the major changing features on the planets, and yet it affords a carry-on luggage degree of portability.
+The Oracle became a choice compact first telescope for astronomers, and a good compact second telescope for those who owned instruments too inconvenient to set up routinely.
 The "Oracle" would also introduce the TeleVue name to the birding community.
 However, the difficulties of producing high performance triplet apos, and rising costs resulted in the discontinuation of the "Oracle".

 In March 1993 TeleVue introduced the 70mm "Pronto" ED doublet refractor telescope.
 While highly successful for birding and accepted by the astronomy community as a whole, Company Seven believed that a need was not being met for a telescope of improved performance for astronomy.
 The Pronto has the field of view and versatility for many uses however, it's design limits it to about 150X and so we judged this to be just below the threshold necessary to routinely obtain meaningful views of the planets.
 Martin Cohen, and others regularly asked Al Nagler of TeleVue, and Roland Christen of Astro-Physics to develop the idea of an about 80mm f7 well corrected Apochromatic telescope, with a 2" focuser and degree of correction that would result in performance suitable for observing the "Messier Catalog", and the planets, while also retaining good portability.
 Well, Al Nagler listened and in June 1998 he responded by introducing the 85mm telescope and since then the 85 telescope has become so well regarded in many applications, and so many customers are buying the 85 as a first telescope, or as a versatile traveling second telescope.